← Back to 漢書

 祿

 Field assignment varied by quality, with larger allotments for lower-yield land.
-Continuously cultivated plots were classed as upper fields; one-year rotation made middle fields; two-year rotation made lower fields, with cyclical reassignment over a three-year cycle.
+Continuously cultivated plots were classed as upper fields; Land rested one year was classed as once-rotated middle field; Land rested two years was twice-rotated lower field; fields were recultivated on a three-year cycle, each returning to its place.
 Adult male laborers beyond the primary assignee received additional allotments proportionate to household size.
 Non-farming households were converted to agricultural-equivalent units for allocation purposes.
 This was the normative model for land that could be standardized in law.
 Non-arable and mixed terrains were assessed by productive potential and graded accordingly.
 The system distinguished regular tax from special levy.
 Tax included the public-field tithe and regulated commercial/industrial income.
 Levy financed military readiness and state treasuries.
 Regular tax underwrote ritual obligations and core administrative payroll/expenditure.
 Land tenure ran roughly from age twenty to sixty.
-Those over seventy were public dependents; children under ten were under state-protected nurture; from eleven onward, youths entered productive cultivation and discipline.
+Those over seventy were public dependents; Children under ten were those the state raised; From eleven onward they were those the state put to productive labor.
 Crop diversity was required as risk management against famine shocks.
 Trees were barred from grain plots to protect staple yields.
 Cultivation demanded urgency and vigilance, especially at harvest.
 Household economies were diversified through mulberry, vegetables, and boundary horticulture.
 With proper timing in livestock and textile work, households could secure comfort in old age.

 4

 Rural residence units differed by open-field versus clustered-settlement context.
 Local organization scaled from five-household cells up through layered administrative communities.
 A full township unit comprised 12,500 households.
 Leadership rank increased stepwise from neighborhood head up to township-level noble-office status.
 Village and township each had institutional schooling spaces.
 One focused on instruction, the other on ritual socialization and moral effects.
 Seasonal migration between field labor and settled residence was systematized.
-As the Odes depicts, whole households coordinated around agricultural seasons.
-Another ode marks winter return to enclosed domestic life.
+Its poem says: 'On the fourth day we rise and move, with our wives and children, carrying meals to the southern fields.'
+Another says: 'In the tenth month the crickets enter beneath my bed; alas my wife and children, now we change the year and come dwell in this room.'
 The seasonal pattern synchronized cosmology, security, and ritual cultivation.
 Local officials monitored collective movement at dawn and dusk during seasonal transitions.
 Entry obligations included fuel transport, but elders were exempt from heavy carriage.
 Winter brought collective nighttime textile labor, maximizing women's productive time.
 Collective work lowered costs, diffused technique, and stabilized shared social norms.
 Song functioned as a social feedback channel for misplacement and distress.

 5